12Lwk/fyp-email-analyzer/README.md

 ## Features

-- **AI-Powered Email Classification**: Real-time priority (high/medium/low) and category detection using SVM, XGBoost, and contextual NLP.
+- **AI-Powered Email Classification**: Real-time priority (high/medium/low) and category detection using SVM, XGBoost, contextual NLP, and Google Gemini (Generative AI) models.
-- **Gmail API Integration**: Securely read, send, and manage emails with OAuth2.
+- **Gmail API Integration**: Securely read, send, and manage emails with OAuth2, using the official Gmail API.
+- **Google Generative AI (Gemini API)**: Used for advanced NLP, summarization, and content generation tasks.
+- **Google Cloud APIs**: Integrates with Google Cloud AI Platform, BigQuery, and Storage for scalable AI and data operations.
 - **Voice Commands**: Control your inbox hands-free using browser-based voice recognition (no extra installation required).
 - **Analytics Dashboard**: Visualize trends, response times, and top senders.
 - **Vector Search**: Find similar emails using pgvector.
 - **Dockerized Databases**: PostgreSQL and pgvector for robust storage.

+---

+## API Integrations

+- **Gmail API**: For reading, sending, and managing emails securely with OAuth2 authentication.
+- **Google Gemini API (Generative AI)**: Powers advanced NLP features such as summarization, content generation, and smart replies.
+- **Google Cloud AI Platform**: Supports scalable machine learning and AI model deployment.
+- **Google BigQuery & Google Cloud Storage**: Used for large-scale data storage and analytics (if enabled in your configuration).

 ---